mildred-prog/Tic-Tac-Toe/README.md

 - GitHub - Version control.
 - GitPod - IDE used to code the program and for some of the manual testing.
 - Heroku - Program deployment for the users to access it without deploy it themselves.

+### Libraries Used
+---

+- Math - for calculation and managment of numbers and data types.
+- Random - to randomize the choices of the computer player.
+- Time -Adds pauses between moves for better user readability.
+- Os -  Used to clear the terminal screen for a clean UI.